TheAcharya/MarkerData-Website/docs/README.md

 For bug reports, feature requests and other suggestions you can create a new [issue](https://github.com/TheAcharya/MarkerData/issues) to discuss.

+!!!
-*Note: Some images and videos on this documentation site may reflect earlier versions of the application.
-Features, layout, or functionality may have changed in recent updates.*
+Some images and videos on this documentation site may reflect earlier versions of the application.
+Features, layout, or functionality may have changed in recent updates.
+!!!